 Downey assured Wright that there was flexibility in the school building capacity numbers “because your class size policies allow you to extend up a little.”

 A parent thought that SOMS with its outdoor space might be better for 5th and 6th grades and that MMS might be better for grades 7 and 8 because of the new science wing.
 She also wondered if the new superintendent would have buy-in.
 Ficarra noted that new superintendent buy-in could be handled as part of the interview process.
 He also said that the change in leadership was why he was looking for informal BSE approval for the reconfiguration before going to bid.

 Board member Susie Adamson noted that the district would be seeking additional aid for the new transportation costs; Ficarra explained that the State of New Jersey “will increase your transportation aid as you increase your costs.
 But that plan is not fully developed.”

-A schedule for five followup meetings to take place in schools around the district will be released in the coming days.
+A schedule for five followup meetings to take place in schools around the district is below.
 Ficarra said that community groups will also be invited to those meetings.
 Special meetings might also be set up for individual groups that request a meeting.